Overview

 Introduction

-The Brotherhood Way Safety and Circulation Plan is the next step in the planning process.
-The study will begin with an analysis of existing conditions to identify transportation needs and areas for improvement.
-Concepts will be developed to address transportation needs including near- and long-term improvements.
+The Brotherhood Way Safety and Circulation Plan is the next step in the process of creating safer streets in the area.
+The study began with an analysis of existing conditions and a round of community outreach to identify transportation needs and confirm study goals.
+Potential solutions are currently being developed to address existing transportation needs challenges.
+These potential solutions include near- and long-term improvements.

-Community engagement will be a key element of each study phase and a Community Working Group will be formed to guide all aspects of project development.
+Community engagement is a key element of each study phase, and a Community Working Group has been formed to provide input at key study junctures.

 Goals

-Draft goals for the Brotherhood Way Safety and Circulation Plan include:
+Goals for the Brotherhood Way Safety and Circulation Plan were confirmed by community members during the first round of outreach and include:

 • Prioritize safety